XuHg-zjcn/time-manager/README.md

 force close network by time algh.
 CLI and GUI  (will add web UI)
 plot date-time 2d in terminal UNICODE or pyqtgraph GUI.
-show name in pyqtgraph plot
+sklearn cluster and show name in pyqtgraph plot
-auto collect data from linux wtmp, chrome and firefox browser. (will add more)
+auto collect data from linux wtmp, chrome and firefox browser. (will add more) show current running tasks on terminal

 # improve
-show current running tasks on terminal
 show multi-task in same time
 filter tasks
 notify to gnome-shell